harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/test-configuration-options.md

 ## blacklistIPs

 **What it is:** An object containing the ranges of IPs to blacklist from tests.
-Load Impact maintains it's own blacklist which contains local, loopback, Load Impact specific IPs, and other IPs
+LoadImpact maintains it's own blacklist which contains local, loopback, LoadImpact specific IPs, and other IPs

 **How to set it:** `blacklistIPs` in options or `--blacklist-ip` as a command line flag, or `K6_BLACKLIST_IPS` as a environment variable